Azure DevOps for SQL Server DBAs. Part 3 – Continuous Delivery of SQL Agent Jobs

 Let’s simulate the processing of job modification requests.
 We have two new requirements:

-1. Job dba - cleanup backup history must be decommissioned
+dba - cleanup backup historymust be decommissioned - In a job

 For the first requirement, we need to change the deployment mode of the job from CreateUpdate to Drop: